NicholasCote/nbviz-to-container/README.md

 * [Podman](https://podman.io/docs/installation) or [Docker](https://docs.docker.com/engine/install/)

 ## Notebook Example
+### Creating an interactive visualization in a container
-Please use the walkthrough.ipynb file for an interactive example that takes an existing notebook and creates a web server running in a container to display an interactive visualization.
+For an interactive example that takes an existing notebook and creates a web server running in a container to display an interactive visualization, see the walkthrough.ipynb file located in the June-20-2024 directory.

+### Automating container builds and deployments
+For an interactive example that takes a container image file and automates building an image from it while updating an actual deployment configuration to use the new image, see the walkthrough.ipynb file located in the August-08-2024 directory.

 ### How to get started